 Select Home in Veeam, then create an auxiliary Backup Copy Job from the top bar as shown below.

+Make sure the Backup Copy Job name contains no spaces – this will cause some features of BaaS to not function.
 Add the servers you would like to seed, and make sure that the backup copy interval covers the whole chain of restore points on the backup repository from which you plan to copy backups (e.g. make sure that the entire backup repository history is covered by the backup copy job).
 Then, run the backup copy.

 4. Transfer files to seed drive